Adamthefirstmantogetlaid/Adamthefirstmantogetlaid/README.md

 - 👋 Hi, I’m @Adamthefirstmantogetlaid
-- 👀 I’m interested in finding my old bitcoins and other things!
+- 👀 I’m interested in pharmacies
-- 🌱 I’m currently learning more about green $ ...
+- 🌱 I’m currently learning more about $$
-- 💞️ I’m looking to collaborate on whatever!
-Pot grow coins nfts
+- 💞️ I’m looking to collaborate on bars
-- 📫 How to reach me ...Adamness50@gmail.com/Cash1515 snapchat
+- 📫 How to reach me ..Snapchat Cash1515 message me

 <!---
 Adamthefirstmantogetlaid/Adamthefirstmantogetlaid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.